AryanK1511/github-echo/README.md

 1. **Data Fetching**: The tool queries GitHub's API to gather repository data.
 2. **Data Processing**: The fetched data is processed and formatted.
-3. **AI Analysis**: The processed data is sent to Gemini GenAI, which analyzes it and generates a detailed summary.
+3. **AI Analysis**: The processed data is sent to an LLM, which analyzes it and generates a detailed summary.
 4. **Summary Output**: The summary is either displayed in the terminal or saved to a specified file.

 ## Contributing